Regulatory Compliance Checklist

 Framework Applicable Rationale

-CCPA/CPRA Likely The application is a public-facing e-commerce storefront.
-If the business meets CCPA thresholds (annual gross revenue >$25M, or buys/sells/receives/shares personal information of 100,000+ consumers/households, or derives 50%+ of revenue from selling personal information) and serves California residents, CCPA/CPRA applies.
-Shopify-based stores routinely collect personal information (browsing behavior, purchase history) that triggers CCPA obligations.
+CCPA/CPRA Yes The application is a public-facing commercial storefront.
+If the operator meets any CCPA threshold (annual gross revenue >$25M, data on >100,000 consumers, or >50% revenue from selling personal information) and serves California residents, CCPA/CPRA applies.
+The presence of a Privacy Policy page route (/privacy-policy via /[page]) suggests the operator acknowledges consumer privacy obligations.

-SOC 2 Likely The application is a SaaS-pattern e-commerce storefront handling customer browsing data and delegating payment/order data to Shopify.
-If the business provides services to other businesses or handles customer data on behalf of clients, SOC 2 is applicable.
-Even for direct-to-consumer stores, SOC 2 is increasingly expected by enterprise buyers and partners.
+SOC 2 Yes The application is a SaaS-pattern web application handling customer browsing data, integrated with Shopify (a third-party data processor).
+If the operator provides the storefront as a service or handles customer data on behalf of merchants, SOC 2 Type II is relevant for demonstrating security, availability, and confidentiality controls to business partners.

 WCAG 2.1 AA Yes The application is a public-facing web application.
-WCAG 2.1 AA compliance is a legal requirement in many jurisdictions (ADA Title III in the US, EN 301 549 in the EU, AODA in Canada) and is a baseline expectation for any public-facing digital product.
+WCAG 2.1 AA compliance is a legal requirement in many jurisdictions (ADA Title III in the US, EN 301 549 in the EU, AODA in Canada) and is a baseline accessibility standard for commercial web properties.

 # Principle Requirement Status Evidence Gap Remediation